googlefonts/how-to-hint-variable-fonts/README.md

 **YInter Tool:** _(YInterpolate)_ Interpolates the position of a point between two other points.

 **NOTE:** **YMove and YDelta:** Not used when Hinting Variable fonts.
 These commands are only useful for Static fonts.
-There is no way to predictably use the ‘Delta’ command in a Variable font.
-Deltas are special _instructions_ in a TrueType font which nudge the control points of the glyph outline at particular ppem sizes.
+There is no way to predictably use the ‘YMove’ or ‘Delta’ command in a Variable font.
+Deltas are special _instructions_ (used in a Static TrueType font) which nudge the control points of the glyph outline at particular ppem sizes.

 **Snapshot:** Opens a new window with a copy of the Main Windows.
-This is an image only and only useful for comparing two outlines or hinting. _(With the Snapshot Window open, side by side with the Main Window, you can navigate to another glyph in the Main Window to compare with the Snapshot image)_
+This is an image, and only useful for comparing two outlines or comparing hinting structure. _(With the Snapshot Window open, side by side with the Main Window, you can navigate to another glyph in the Main Window to compare with the Snapshot image)_

 **(2) Variation View _(ctrl + shift + 1)_**
 This window is used for viewing and proofing Hinting for Variation Instances.
 The Variation window shows you the current glyph outline and hints, just like the Main window, for the selected variable font instance.
 The choosen instance is displayed in the top left of the Variation Window.
 With both the Main and Variation windows setup side by side, you can edit hints in the Main window and see the impact on variations in the Variation window.